PuppetCopy/blueberry-club/contracts/contracts/puppet/readme.md

 - leaderboard to allow visibility into Traders historic track record
 - search for traders that are likely to generate profit using the leaderboard
 - balance risk by Mirroring multiple traders based on configured threshold
-- successful trades receive the profit and pays a small fee to the trader

 ### Puppet actions